bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 client_id=demoClient&code=<authorization_code>&code_verifier=DdIlYe3RQ8G2a1NNOP114dTNKjch~h4Vb_gtDbIPl5T_6WCVox6hfuL_-_A-Db55&grant_type=authorization_code&redirect_uri=http%3A%2F%2Flocalhost%3A8888%2Fdemo-callback&code_challenge_method=S256
 ```

-## Considerations
+## Known Limitations
-This sample doesn't show detailed exception handling scenarios.
-Basically, we should try to prevent
+* Exception handling is currently limited to basic OAuth2 authentication failures.
+While the proxy
+server handles these failures, additional testing is needed for errors that may occur before authentication
-user from getting stuck at the proxy server in case of an exception.
-Proxy server handles OAuth2
+processing or during token exchange.
+The primary goal is to prevent users from getting stuck at the proxy
+server during any error scenario.

+* The proxy server currently supports only the standard OAuth2 authorization code and refresh token flows.
-authentication failures but other errors that may occur before authentication processing are not
+Other authentication flows are not yet implemented.
-handled.

-Also, note that, the proxy server doesn't support oauth2 authentication flows except
+* RP-Initiated logout functionality is planned for the first stable release but is not currently supported.

+* OpenID Connect support is experimental but has been tested for common scenarios.
+Note that the **User Info** endpoint does not work as expected since the access token belongs to the
-the standard authorization_code grant.
-Upstream client applications communicate with the target
+target authorization server.
+Applications must communicate directly with the target server to retrieve
-authorization server directly once they get the access/refresh tokens from the proxy server.
+user information.
+Additionally, the refresh token flow does not return a new ID token.
+Applications must re-authenticate to obtain a new ID token after expiration.

 ## Disclaimer
 We do not accept any responsibility for potential security vulnerabilities or problems that may arise.
 Please use it only after conducting your own security tests and validating all flows.
 If you have an application requiring high security and